 Lumache (snails) are easy to find all over Italy and appear on the table in many regions, especially in the North.
 A dish can barely get stranger than this.

 The history of lumache as a culinary ingredient is long and prestigious, even Pliny the Younger in the Naturalis Historia and Apicius in De Re Coquinaria suggested their consumption as food, and provided recipes to cook them.
 They are also a typical dish of France and Spain (who does not know about French escargots?)
-In many areas, lumache are bred specifically for sale and human consumption, but more often then not people in the countryside used to pick them in the woods and cook them.
+In many areas, lumache are bred specifically for sale and human consumption, but more often than not people in the countryside used to pick them in the woods and cook them.
 This is the memory I have, as well: lumache, just as wild mushrooms, were never bought in my house, they were “picked” during the right season and used straight away, usually cooked “in umido,” that is, as a stew with loads of parsley and sometimes tomatoes and red wine.
 This is often called ragù di lumache.
-However, snails picking is today forbidden by law in Italy, in order to safeguard nature.
-Also for this reason, snail farming became more common than it used to be.
+However, snail picking is today forbidden by law in Italy, in order to safeguard nature.
+Also, for this reason, snail farming became more common than it used to be.

 They have a delicate, yet characteristic taste, emphasized by the herbs one chooses to cook them in.
 Their texture is, probably, what bothers people the most: they tend to be a bit chewy.
 Personally, I am not a huge fan, but I do enjoy them every now and then as they remind me of the times and scents of my childhood.

-Their “season” is the Fall, a bit like it happens for mushrooms, so if you want to try them in a restaurant, you are more likely to find them in this period of the year.
+Their “season” in the Fall, a bit like it happens for mushrooms, so if you want to try them in a restaurant, you are more likely to find them in this period of the year.

-Some of the dishes considered weird a while back, are no longer seen as such, as they became increasingly popular, even among the least adventurous of tourists.
+Some of the dishes considered weird a while back are no longer seen as such, as they became increasingly popular, even among the least adventurous of tourists.
 Almost nobody finds chicken livers and giblets (fegatini) that strange anymore, especially in Tuscany, where they are usually fried in olive oil and eaten layered upon thick slices of deliciously rustic bread.
-Once again, my rural upbringing comes handy for an anedocte… My grandfather used to have chickens and he would usually ready one for my grandmother to prepare for special occasions; she would not only keep the chicken’s giblets, but also its comb and wattles, all of which were cooked for me, the youngest of the family, as a treat.
+Once again, my rural upbringing comes in handy for an anecdote… My grandfather used to have chickens and he would usually ready one for my grandmother to prepare for special occasions; she would not only keep the chicken’s giblets, but also its comb and wattles, all of which were cooked for me, the youngest of the family, as a treat.

 The same can be said for a quintessential Roman dish, la coda alla vaccinara, an oxtail stew flavored with vegetables, most notably celery (1.5 kg of celery for each kg of oxtail).
 The name of the dish comes from the habit, once upon a time, to pay a cattle butcher (the “vaccinaro”) with parts of the cattle itself, including the tail.
-The recipe is characterized, beside large amounts of celery, by the addition of cinnamon, nutmeg and raisins.
+The recipe is characterized, besides large amounts of celery, by the addition of cinnamon, nutmeg, and raisins.